 Santa Cruz, California is a hotspot for yoga lovers and outdoor enthusiasts alike.
 Time on your mat here will energize your spirit.
 Walks by the sea will revive your soul.
 And when you pair the good food with the amazing things to do when visiting here, you will leave absolutely stoked to be alive on this great planet!

 - Carve out some time to get on your mat this week, and envision the sounds of the waves supporting your breathing (and entire practice).
 Check out one of our YouTube Classes for inspiration.

 - Make some avocado toast for breakfast this week, just to feel the California vibe without having to leave the comfort of home.
 You might even do it like Verve and top your bread with cultured butter, avocado, chives, radish, and a hint of shallot.
 The poached egg is totally optional!

-- Share your favorite beach town with me via email.
+- Share your favorite beach town with me in the comments section below.
 I’m always on the hunt for new, yoga-based adventures!